vndreiii/mpv-music/readme.md

 This will make the lyrics overlay work and the notifications work correctly.

+To toggle the lyrics overlay on or off simply press "V" on your keyboard.

+> I also implemented a secondary "Shift+C" keybind in case the background image appears bugged, it will clear all filters such as the overlay.

 ---

 ### 💡 Autohiding ".lrc" lyric files in Dolphin on KDE